merely-useful/py-rse/index.md

 - Make tidiness a habit, rather than cleaning up your project files later.
 - Include a few standard files in all your projects, such as README, LICENSE, CONTRIBUTING, CONDUCT and CITATION.
-- Put runnable in a `bin/` directory.
+- Put runnable code in a `bin/` directory.
 - Put raw/original data in a `data/` directory and never modify it.
 - Put results in a `results/` directory.
 This includes cleaned-up data and figures (i.e. everything created using what's in `bin` and `data`).
 - Put documentation and manuscripts in a `docs/` directory.